Credit Suisse lifts Stanley Black & Decker Inc. [SWK] price estimate. Who else is bullish?

-Compared to the average trading volume of 2.23M shares, SWK reached a trading volume of 1299473 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.19M shares, SWK reached to a volume of 1997187 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Stanley Black & Decker Inc. [SWK]?
+Here is what top equities market gurus are saying about Stanley Black & Decker Inc. [SWK]:

 Credit Suisse have made an estimate for Stanley Black & Decker Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on May 28, 2020.
 The new note on the price target was released on May 12, 2020, representing the official price target for Stanley Black & Decker Inc. stock.
 Previously, the target price had yet another raise to $205, while Citigroup analysts kept a Buy rating on SWK stock.